RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/entitlements/android-products.md

 {
   "type": "info",
   "title": "Representation of Google Play subscription products in RevenueCat", "body": "RevenueCat Products map to Base Plans for Google Play subscriptions, since those are the products that customers can purchase.
-Newly set up products in RevenueCat follow the identifier format `<subscription_id>:<base_plan_id>`, whereas products that were set up before February 2023 follow the identifier format `<subscription_id>`."
+Newly set up products in RevenueCat follow the identifier format `<subscription_id>:<base-plan-id>`, whereas products that were set up before February 2023 follow the identifier format `<subscription_id>`."
 }
 [/block]